jas8522/wp-listings/README.md

 * Map
 * and more!

-### Enhanced Theme Compatibility ###

-While we would love for you to use one of our Equity themes with IMPress Listings, we have made it easier to work with your favorite WordPress themes.
-The plugin now allows custom page wrappers to better fit your theme.

 ### Contact Forms ###

 Listing pages include a contact form for visitors to inquire about a property, or the form can be replaced with your own form plugin shortcode.